arimaulana/rest-api-frontend-in-react/README.md

 # Rest API frontend with React

-Starting this project by using create-react-app, it's because i just need less css config.
-Lot of configuration here inspired by Rem on his youtube channel https://www.youtube.com/user/MrRemchi
+First of all, i was starting this project by using create-react-app.
+It's because, i just need less css config.
+This project inspired by Rem on his youtube channel https://www.youtube.com/user/MrRemchi

 technology used on this project
 - React